Please ensure Javascript is enabled for purposes of website accessibility

 Diets high in sugar have been linked to reduced cognitive functioning and memory problems in older adults.
 Reducing sugar intake could have a positive impact on cognitive health.

 Another explanation is that people with dementia may be experiencing a shift in their biological clock, leading to changes in their sleep-wake cycle.
-This can disrupt standard eating patterns, leading to increased appetite and craving certain foods, including sweets.
+This can disrupt standard eating patterns, increasing appetite and craving certain foods, including sweets.

 People with dementia often experience changes in their mood and behavior, which can lead to emotional eating.
 They may turn to comfort foods such as sweets as a way to cope with their emotions.